 I guess this post could also be called “How to Freeze Berries Without Having Them End Up in One Big Clump!”

-or “The Easiest Way to Preserve Berries.”
-Because I’ve tried other ways and this is just well–simply the easiest.
+or “The Easiest Way to Preserve Blueberries.”
+Because I've tried other ways and this is just well–simply the easiest.

-We love berries.
-And though we are all on sugar-free and even fruit-free diets due to candida, blueberries are fairly low in sugar and so this year we decided we just had to go picking.
+We love blueberries.
+And though we are all on sugar-free and even high sugar fruit-free diets due to candida, blueberries are fairly low in sugar and so this year we decided we just had to go picking.

 We live in Michigan, one of the great states to live in if you like blueberries and we even have a large wild raspberry bush in our backyard.
 Well, it really is in our neighbor's yard but it cascades into ours and it's a house that gets rented out to students and the owner is fine with us claiming the berries as our own.